mines-erds/course-overviews/558_CourseOutline.md

 After successful completion of the course, learners will be able to:

-### 1. Synthesize and analyze earth-resource data from multiple sources using python and geoscience domain knowledge
+### 1. Synthesize and analyze earth-resource data from multiple sources using python and geoscience domain knowledge, and effectively communicate your results
 **Summative assessment:**
 - Week 7 documentation of solo project showing data compilation, analysis, and geoscientific importance

 **Formative assessment:**
 - Week 1 reflection on 557 project (i.e., What went well, what would you change?
 What could be better given more skills?)
-- Week 4 discussion about interpreting clusters (how many, what do theyn mean, etc.)
+- Week 4 discussion about interpreting clusters (how many, what do they mean, etc.)
 - Week 6 concept map for solo project

 ### 2. Create a python package for earth-resource data analysis